DEVITY-IOT/devity-iot.github.io/website/docs/IoT Use Cases/Azure - Jobs/execution.md

 ![KEYNOA](/img/KEYNOA/MQTT-template-3.png)

 ### Upload Voucher
 1. You have now created the setup for your device to be onboarded.
-Now upload the voucher you received to KEYNOA.
+Now upload your received voucher to KEYNOA.
 ![KEYNOA](/img/KEYNOA/upload-voucher.png)

 2. Select the voucher via the file selector.
 ![KEYNOA](/img/KEYNOA/upload-voucher-2.png)

-3. After that go to the devives tab and wait until the TO0 Status of your device says completed.
+3. After that, go to the devives tab and wait until the TO0 Status of your device says completed.
 ![KEYNOA](/img/KEYNOA/TO0.png)

 4. Your device is now provisioned with KEYNOA.
 Continue with the setup of IoT Central.